Last updated: September 30, 2025

 Analysis

-To align with FCTC Art.
+Once in effect, the law will align with FCTC Art.
 9 and the FCTC Arts.
-9 & 10 Partial Guidelines, the law or regulations should prohibit or restrict the use of ingredients used to increase palatability such as sugars and sweeteners in in cigarettes.
+9 & 10 Partial Guidelines in that it will regulate ingredients used to increase palatability such as sugars and sweeteners in cigarettes.

 Menthol, mint or spearmint (including analogues and derivatives)